m-one-w/M1WEngine/docs/specSheet.md

 * crush damsel
 * ingest non-tasty things

+## Game Flow
+The game will start with Lunk spawning into a level facing towards the center of the map.
+Lunk will be always be moving.

+There will be a set amount of enemies on the map.
+There will be a set amount of damsels in distress on the map.
+The map will have landscape entities that act as barriers.

+The player will be incentivized to plan an optimal route to save the maximum amount of damsels.
+Levels should be structured such that deviating from the optimal route should have negative consequences, but not be unfun to play.

+A cut scene of the camera panning accross the map should be shown at the start of each level for players to plan their approach.

 ## Player Movement
 Lunk always goes forward, but he can choose to turn to the left or the right.